LukeGrahamLandry/franca/devlog.md

   excplitly make the first arg the out pointer because i don't correctly use x8 yet. and need to use ManuallyDrop because you can't have the rust side trying to drop uninitialized memory when it sets the result in there.
 - forgot to make it exec!
+- compiling driver to c and then dylib works if i hardcode the source but not if i try to read a file.
+  - though it might be because i was treating Fd as i64 instead of i32 but that wasn't the problem.
+  - confusion with read returning giant number that must be -1 but im not seeing it as `lt` 0, because my comparison functions had thier arguments emitted as unsigned ints, for now hack jsut cast them back because that's just why the error message was confusing, not the actual problem.
+  - oh im stupid. my emitting constants doesn't know that a cstr is a special type of thing, so it thinks its just a pointer to one byte so I was trying to open a file called "m" instead of "main.fr",

 ## (Jun 6)